 The logical architecture diagram demonstrates the PowerFlex platform with the following Microsoft Azure Arc-enabled services and features implemented:

-Note: The solution is validated in an engineering lab using PowerFlex HCI platform with VMware vSphere environment, but the implementation and validation that is demonstrated in this paper are applicable for PowerFlex HCI and two-layer platform with virtualized and bare metal configurations.
-The protection domain, storage pool, and volumes for PowerFlex platform can be configured as per the requirement.
-For more information, see .
+Note: The solution is validated in an engineering lab using PowerFlex HCI platform with VMware vSphere environment, but the implementation and validation that is demonstrated in this paper are applicable for all PowerFlex on-premises deployments with different available consumption options.
+The protection domain, storage pool, and volumes for the PowerFlex platform can be configured as per the requirement.
+For more information, see PowerFlex Storage definitions.